jantursky/orderlord-help-kds/docs/printers/label-printer/how-to-setup-label-printer.md

 {% include img.html name="label_printer_setup_8.png" %}

 - **congratulations**, you have prepared the label printer for the use

+## Bluetooth communication
+Bluetooth communication with the printer is currently not supported.
+In this case, please [contact us by email.](mailto:support@orderlord.com)

 ## General warnings
 - <span class="text-red-200">_always be sure, that the label printer has paper_</span>